Segmentation fault with other mods

 This is most probably related, but doesn’t explain why Legacy runs with the same "bug" in the qgame code and isn’t something we can fix for other mods either.

-#15 Updated by gaoesa over 4 years ago
+#15 Updated by gaoesa almost 5 years ago

 Changing variable names is of course not a proper fix to a bug that shouldn’t exist.
 On the part of the mod library files, this and future name clashes can be avoided by setting the default visibility to hidden in GCC (-fvisibility=hidden) and using: